enkidevs/curriculum/python-playground-questions/python-playground-core/iterate-over-two-lists/iterate-over-two-lists.md

 lastName = ['Stojanovic', 'Stevens', 'Mikaelson', "Romanoff"]
 ```

-Can you write a program that will iterate over both lists at the same time and output the corresponding values?
+Can you write a program that will iterate over both lists simultaneously and output the corresponding values?

 Example output:
 ```plain-text